Logo Icon

 Limitations for Mandamus:

-Supreme Court cannot issue writs to:
+Supreme Court cannot issue writs against:

 • President or State Governors